nhost/nhost/CONDUCT.md

 ## Nhost User Contract

 ### Versioning
 Nhost will follow a steady release cadence.
 Non breaking changes will be released as minor versions quarterly.
 Patch bug releases are at the discretion of the maintainers.
 Users can expect security patch fixes to be released within relatively short order of a CVE becoming known.
 For more information on security patch fixes see the CVE section below.
 Releases will follow [Semantic Versioning](https://semver.org/).
-Users tracking the Master branch should expect unpredictable breaking changes as the project continues to move forward.
+Users tracking the Master branch should expect unpredictable breaking changes as the app continues to move forward.
 For stability, it is highly recommended to use a release.

 ### Backward Compatibility
 We will maintain two major releases in a moving window.
 The N-1 release will only receive bug fixes and security updates and will be dropped once N+1 is released.